ga4gh/data-security/AAI/AAIConnectProfile.md

 3. Limit the life of refresh tokens or long lived keys before an auth challenge occurs or otherwise the refresh token simply fails to generate more access tokens.

+4. Any signed tokens that may be stored by participating services MUST be encrypted and follow best practices to limit the ability of administrators from decrypting this content.

 Appendix
 --------